-This is a variation on question #3 above—the difference is this one is asked in the context of the website itself.
-Ideally, your web page will answer all of the potential customer’s questions and concerns so that they can buy with confidence; answers to this question will let you know if any important information is vague or hard for users to find.
+This is a variation of question #3 above—the difference is this one is asked in the context of the website itself.
+Ideally, your web page will answer all of the potential customer’s questions and concerns so they can buy with confidence; answers to this question will let you know if any important information is vague or hard for users to find.

-Ask this question in a post-purchase survey to get a better view of the customer’s plans for your product.
+Ask this question in a post-purchase survey to get a better understanding of the customer’s plans for your product.
 This will give you some insight into why people are buying your goods or services, and it may help you identify niche use cases you could leverage further.